WHAT DOES “FUS RO DAH” MEAN?

 DO YOU HAVE ANY FUS RO DAH VIDEOS THAT ARE A LITTLE MORE WILD, A LITTLE MORE “OUT THERE?”

 You can only watch so many videos of people falling down or being otherwise knocked over by the mysterious Fus Ro Dah dragon shout before you start to wonder if there might be something more imaginative out there for you to enjoy.
-If this describes your present state of mind, you’ll probably be pleased to know that the extensive Break library includes a few Fus Ro Dah videos that, in the words of Frank Reynolds, “get real weird with it.”
+If this describes your present state of mind, you’ll probably be pleased to know that there are a few Fus Ro Dah videos that, in the words of Frank Reynolds, “get real weird with it.”
 Here’s the first one:

-Ok, so they went with the easy laugh that time.
+Ok, so they went with the easy, if soundless, laugh that time.
 But an easy laugh is a laugh all the same, and it’s no good saying it ain’t.
 But you want something even weirder than that, something that will have you scratching your head in puzzlement before it provokes so much as a chuckle.
 I think I can provide that:

 In case you now require some explanation for that video, it takes The Mighty Hetfield’s inexplicable shouts of “I am the table” from Metallica and Lou Reed’s collaborative album Lulu and combines it with the old Fus Ro Dah.
 By the way, that album is great.
 Just because everyone makes fun of it all the time doesn’t make it less great.
 Here’s Yoda: